ietf-rats-wg/basic-yang-module/draft-ietf-rats-yang-tpm-charra.md

 # The YANG Module for Basic Remote Attestation Procedures

-One or more TPMs MUST be embedded in a Composite Device that provides attestation evidence via the YANG module defined in this document.
+One or more TPMs MUST be embedded in a Composite Device that provides attestation Evidence via the YANG module defined in this document.
 The ietf-tpm-remote-attestation YANG module enables a composite device to take on the role of an Attester, in accordance with the Remote Attestation Procedures (RATS) architecture {{-rats-architecture}}, and the corresponding challenge-response interaction model defined in the {{-rats-interaction-models}} document.
 A fresh nonce with an appropriate amount of entropy {{NIST-915121}} MUST be supplied by the YANG client in order to enable a proof-of-freshness with respect to the attestation Evidence provided by the Attester running the YANG datastore.
 Further, this nonce is used to prevent replay attacks.
 The method for communicating the relationship of each individual TPM to specific measured component within the Composite Device is out of the scope of this document.

 ## YANG Modules